meilisearch/meilisearch-js/README.md

 ### Import <!-- omit in toc -->

-Depending on the environment on which you are using MeiliSearch, imports may differ.
+Depending on the environment in which you are using MeiliSearch, imports may differ.

 #### Import Syntax <!-- omit in toc -->

-Usage in a ES module environment:
+Usage in an ES module environment:

 ```javascript
 import { MeiliSearch } from 'meilisearch'